Daniil-Hirchyts/KOKODI-NPC-AI-Plan/README.md

 ## Approximate Operating Hours

 Developing an AI system using the GPT-3 model on the Unreal Engine 5 game engine is a time-consuming process.
 The required operating hours depend on the size and complexity of the AI system, and the duration of the development process.
-## Requirements

-Successfully implementing an AI system using the GPT-3 model on the Unreal Engine 5 game engine requires a team with expertise in machine learning, NLP, and computer vision, access to high-performance computing resources.
-Additionally, the development team must have access to a large dataset of player behavior to train the GPT-3 model.

 ## Conclusion